-Sonae endeavours to carry out transactions with related parties based on principles of rigour and transparency, and in strict observance of the rules of market competition.
+Carrying out transactions with related parties is subject to principles of rigour and transparency, and in strict observance of the applicable legal framework and of rules of market competition.
 Such transactions are subject to specific internal procedures based on mandatory standards, in particular transfer pricing rules, or on voluntarily adopted internal systems of checks and balances - for example, formal validation or reporting processes, depending on the value of the transaction in question.